rust-osdev/multiboot2/multiboot2-common/README.md

 ![Generic parsing flow overview](./parsing-flow-generic.drawio.png "Generic parsing flow overview: From raw bytes to specific structures")

-The next figure is like the previous figure, but shows a more specific parsing flow by using types of the `multiboot2` crate.
-Green shows the raw memory.
+The next figure is like the previous figure, but shows a more specific parsing flow by using example types of the `multiboot2` crate.
+Specifically, it shows how the header structs for each multiboot2 structure, each implementing the `Header` trait, are utilized as generic types to get the right size information of the final type tag type.

-Purple boxes refers to logic in `multiboot2-common`.
-Red components show structs from the `multiboot2` crate.
+Green shows the raw memory, purple boxes refer to logic in `multiboot2-common`, and red components show structs from the `multiboot2` crate.

 ![Specific parsing flow overview](./parsing-flow-specific.drawio.png "Specific parsing flow overview: From raw bytes to multiboot2 structures")